Inclusive Images: The Art of Crafting Meaningful Alternative Text

 The Role of Alternative Text in Digital Accessibility

 People with visual impairments usually access digital content using assistive technology like screen readers.
 They depend on alternative text, which will be read aloud by the screen reader, to understand images they cannot see.
-People with cognitive disabilities who have difficulty understanding images will also greatly benefit from alternative text.
+People with cognitive disabilities who have difficulty understanding images will also benefit greatly from alternative text.
 They will be able to grasp the meaning and information conveyed by the image more easily.

 How to Add Alternative Text